bitprj/devrel/Kmeans_clustering_imgs.md

 ![](https://i.imgur.com/kPMrdqB.png)

 It is also important to understand the size of image.
-In python, we have converted it to a numpy data storage type.
+In python, we have converted it to a numpy data storage type, using "io.imread()".
 To see its dimensions, run:

 ```
 img.shape #(500, 500, 4)